Bruce Walker, MD

 Srinika Ranasinghe | firstname.lastname@example.org

-Srinika is a Research Fellow at the Ragon Institute working on HIV-specific CD4 T cell responses in natural HIV infection and vaccination strategies.
+Srinika is a Research Scientist at the Ragon Institute working on HIV-specific CD4 T cell responses in natural HIV infection and vaccination strategies.
 She received her B.A/M.Ain Biological Sciences, and obtained her PhD in HIV immunology under the mentorship of Prof. Sir Andrew McMichael, at the University of Oxford.
 In 2010, she was delighted to join the Ragon Institute, where her research has focused on identifying epitope-specific CD4 T cell responses and their HLA class II restriction.
 She is also a young investigator in the Walker and Kaufmann research foci of CHAVI-ID, which seeks to understand the pivotal role of CD4 T follicular helper cells in generating broadly neutralizing antibodies against HIV.
 Srinika loves exploring the restaurants of Boston and kayaking on the Charles River.

 Former Laboratory Members